emarcey/cicerone/glossary/brewing.md

 * **Coolship:** a shallow pool with a large surface area that uses evaporative cooling to cool wort prior to fermentation.
 Primarily used in lambic production today.
 	* term likely comes from early use of hollowed-out tree trunk, not unlike a primitive boat
 	* 3 functions: cool, aerate wort, separate cold trub (sediment)
+* **Cooler-Wall Draft System:** one of two direct draw systems, which applies the kegerator system to a larger operation.
+	* Consists of a large walk-in cooler, with a shared wall with the bar.
+	* draft faucets mounted on back bar (cooler wall)
+	* kegs sit inside the cooler
+	* beer hose carries beer a few feet to connector -> faucet shank -> faucet
+	* brewery vans use this principle
 * **Decoction:** traditional method of mashing, now controversial due to intensive nature
 	* German brewers tend to insist on its value to develop malt character, depth, foam
 	* Concept: remove part of mash, boil it, return to main mash